klang/minimal/readme.md

 ## frontend

-An example frontend is represented in `flask-bootstrap` and can be started with
+An example frontend is represented in `baseline-flask` and can be started with

+    pyenv activate baseline-flask
     flask --app=frontend dev -p 5000